dbolotov/RepData_PeerAssessment1/PA1_template.md

 The data contains 2304 rows with missing values.

-The strategy for imputing missing data is to use a rounded mean value for the 5-minute interval in question (using the dataset calculated above, where steps are averaged by interval across all days).
+The imputation strategy is to replace each NA with the rounded mean value for the corresponding 5-minute interva (using the dataset calculated above, where steps are averaged by interval across all days).

 ```r